Halloween 4: The Return of Michael Myers: Screenplay

-In the original draft, Sheriff Ben Meeker was to be killed during the Shape's attack on the Meeker house.
-A fire would have started in the basement and burnt down the entire house.
-The scene on top of the roof with the Shape, Rachel, and Jamie was supposed to be engulfed in flames.
-This idea was scrapped due to budget issues.
+In the original draft, Sheriff Ben Meeker was to be killed during the Shape's attack on the Meeker house, during which a fire started in the basement and burnt down the entire house.
+The scene on top of the roof with the Shape, Rachel, and Jamie was supposed to be engulfed in flames, but this idea was scrapped due to budget issues.
 Instead, a more "soap opera" feel was incorporated, which included a love triangle subplot between Rachel, Brady, and Kelly Meeker, the sheriff's daughter.

 Director Dwight H. Little stated in 2006 that his interpretation of McElroy's screenplay had the Michael Myers character played as a literal escaped mental patient, not a supernatural figure.
 Little approached the screenplay as though Myers was pursuing Jamie as a means of "connecting with her", but that he had no social capacity to interact with her, and thus resorted to violence.
 The screenplay references the events of Halloween II (1981), in which a fire breaks out in Haddonfield Hospital, by having both Myers and Loomis display burn scars on their respective hands and faces.